 Post-exposure prophylaxis

-- Choice of antibiotics identical to treatment recommendations (see “Therapy” above)
+- Regimen: choice of antibiotics is identical to treatment recommendations (see “Therapy” above)

 Pertussis is a notifiable disease.